 1. Fights Acne and Blemishes

-1. Tea Tree Essential Oil: This is the key ingredient responsible for antibacterial, antifungal, and anti-acne properties.
-It must always be diluted before applying to the skin to prevent irritation.
+- Tea Tree Essential Oil: This is the most important ingredient that gives antibacterial, antifungal, and anti-acne effects.
+It should never be applied to the skin without being diluted, or it will irritate the skin.

-2. Liquid Castile Soap or Mild Unscented Cleanser: Acts as the cleansing base.
-It helps remove dirt and oil while being gentle on the skin.
-Choose a sulfate-free, fragrance-free option for best results.
+- Liquid Castile Soap or Mild Cleanser Unscented: Acts as the cleansing base.
+It is also good at eliminating dirt and oil without being harsh to the skin.
+Best results are attained using a sulfate-free, fragrance-free one.

-3. Aloe Vera Gel: Provides hydration and soothing benefits.
-Aloe vera helps prevent dryness and calms irritation caused by acne or environmental exposure.
+- Aloe Vera Gel: Gives thirst-quenching and relaxing effects.
+Aloe vera is beneficial in preventing dryness and relieving irritation caused by acne or by the environment.

-4. Distilled Water or Rose Water: Used to dilute the formula and make it gentle enough for daily use.
-Rose water adds extra soothing and toning benefits.
+- Distilled Water or Rose Water: Added to dilute the formula and make it mild enough to use every day.
+Rose water gives it additional soothing and toning effects.

-6. Vitamin E Oil (Optional): Vitamin E Oil acts as a natural preservative and provides antioxidant benefits that support skin repair.
+- Vitamin E Oil (Optional): Vitamin E Oil acts as a natural preservative and gives antioxidant properties that aid in the healing of the skin.

 DIY Tea Tree Shampoo

-Although tea tree oil is widely used in shampoos for scalp health, this section focuses on preparing a tea tree facewash using safe cosmetic practices.
-Homemade formulations require precision, proper dilution, and hygienic handling to ensure skin safety and effectiveness.
-When done correctly, a DIY tea tree facewash can be just as effective as store-bought products.
+Even though tea tree oil is popular in shampoos to promote scalp health, this category of oil is in this section to make a tea tree facewash based on safe cosmetic practices.
+The homemade formulations must be precise, well-diluted, and handled in a clean manner to make the skin safe and effective.
+Properly done, a home-made tea tree facewash can be as useful as the commercially produced products.

 Tips